-The two examiners will provide separate grades in two separate grading sheets; however, they are expected to discuss the students' performance together before filling their sheets.
+The two examiners (internal and external) will provide separate grades in two separate grading sheets; however, they are expected to discuss the students' performance together before filling their sheets.

-5.4 ASSESSMENT OF MECE499
+5.3 ASSESSMENT OF ELEC 499

-A progress presentation is set to take place in Week 5 and will be assessed by the examiners/supervisors.
-At this stage, the students should show their progress in developing of the initial prototype of the system.
 At the end of this course, each group will submit a final report, prepare an oral presentation and demonstrate their final prototype.
 By reading the report, observing the presentation, and inspecting the realized project, the examiners should be able to assess the written and oral communication skills and the problem-solving skills of the students.

-There will be a written exam (comprised of multiple choice questions) to assess the fundamentals of mechatronics engineering knowledge of graduating students.
-The exam (semi-comprehensive assessment of the fundamentals of mechatronics engineering) will be online.
-The questions will be asked from core mechatronics engineering courses based on fundamentals of mechatronics engineering (scope: Electric Circuit, Statics, Dynamics, Electronics, Digital-Embedded System, Sensors and Actuators, Thermofluids, Mechanical Mechanism, and control systems and Ethics).
+There will be a written exam (comprised of multiple choice questions) to assess the fundamentals of electrical engineering knowledge of graduating students.
+The exam (semi-comprehensive assessment of the fundamentals of electrical engineering) will be online.
+The questions will be asked from core electrical engineering courses based on fundamentals of electrical engineering (scope: communication, control systems, digital/embedded systems, electric circuits, electronics, machines, power electronics, power systems, sensors and instrumentation, and Ethics).
 The exam will serve as an input to the Department on the quality of our graduates.
 This exam is weighted as 10% of the total grade.
-Table 4 shows the breakdown of marks for the MECE499 course and all the relevants rubrics are provided in Appendix IV.
+Table 5 shows the breakdown of marks for the ELEC499 course.